biobakery/humann/doc/UserManual.md

 6. Disk space (>= 10 GB [to accommodate comprehensive sequence databases])
 7. Operating system (Linux or Mac)

-If always running with files of type #2, #3, and #4 (for information on file types, see section *Workflow by input file type*), the requirements are reduced.
+If always running with files of type #2, #3, and #4 (for information on file types, see section [Workflow by input file type](#markdown-header-workflow-by-input-file-type)), the requirements are reduced.
 MetaPhlAn2, Bowtie2, Diamond, and the amount of disk space listed are not required.
-Also if you always run with one or more bypass options (for information on bypass options, see section *Workflow by bypass mode*), the requirements might also be reduced.
+Also if you always run with one or more bypass options (for information on bypass options, see section [Workflow by bypass mode](#markdown-header-workflow-by-bypass-mode), the requirements might also be reduced.

 Please note there are additional requirements if you are using input files of type sam or biom.
 The [SAMtools](http://samtools.sourceforge.net/) software is required for bam files and the [biom-format](http://biom-format.org/) software is required for biom files.

-### Installation
+## Installation ##

 1. Download and unpack the latest release of the [HUMAnN2 software](https://bitbucket.org/biobakery/humann2/get/0.1.tar.gz)
 2. Install [MinPath](http://omics.informatics.indiana.edu/MinPath/) (see NOTE 1)